TylerNP/365MM-/APISpec.md

 ```

 ## 5.3 Get Analytics Popular - `/analytics/popular/` (GET)
-Provides a list of the performance of the top 5 of either the most rated, most viewed, or most liked movies <br />
+Provides a list of the performance of the top 5 of either the most rated, most viewed, or most liked movies (respect to 365mm's proprietary data) <br />

 **Response**: